abbluiz/github-file-summary-api/README.md

 }
 ```

 You must perform another request to the same URL (with the same parameters) in another time to get the results.
-Once the results are returned as demonstrated from the earlier example, it will remain in a cache for 6 hours.
+Once the results are returned as demonstrated from the earlier example, it will remain in a cache for 6 hours before expiring.

 ## Web Scraping